tarantool/cartridge-cli/README.md

 #### Build and runtime images

-In fact, two images are created: build image and runtime image.
+In fact, two images are created during the packing process: build image and runtime image.

 First, the build image is used to perform application build.
 The build stages here are exactly the same as for other distribution types: